 The Office of Campus Safety and Emergency Management at Post University is dedicated to protecting the safety and security of students, faculty, and staff.
 Your safety is their number one priority, which is why Campus Safety officers are available 24 hours a day, 7 days a week by calling 203.596-4502.
 Campus Safety can also be reached through any of the number of emergency "Blue Light Phones", strategically located across the campus.
 The Office of Campus Safety works closely with all campus departments and various student groups.
-Students, faculty, and staff can help campus security be effective by doing the following.
+Students, faculty, and staff can help campus security be effective by doing the following:

 - 1. "See something, say something!"
 Immediately report any unusual or suspicious individuals or activity to the Office of Campus Safety. - 2.
-Carry and display your Post University photo identification card at all times while on campus. - 3.
+Always carry and display your Post University photo identification card while on campus. - 3.
 Take advantage of the crime prevention programs offered by the Office of Campus Safety. - 4.
 Schedule a meeting with the Director of Campus Safety if you have any safety-related concerns.

-Uniform Crime Reports
+6.7 Uniform Crime Reports

-In accordance with the State of Connecticut Campus Safety Act of 1990, Post University annually participates in the Connecticut Uniform Crime Reporting program, and utilizes its reporting methodology.
+In accordance with the State of Connecticut Campus Safety Act of 1990, Post University annually participates in the Connecticut Uniform Crime Reporting program and utilizes its reporting methodology.
 The Office of Campus Safety maintains annual statistics, broken down by semester, on campus crime.
 The crime rate is derived from dividing the number of reported incidents by the total number of students, faculty and staff.
 The continuing goal and commitment to the students, faculty, and staff is to eliminate crime on campus.
+The Post University Annual Security and Fire Report is available online at https://post.edu/student-services/campus-safety/security-report/#.
+A printed copy of the report is available, upon request, at the Office of Campus Safety.

-Vehicle Registration
+6.8 Vehicle Registration